 - Read the class syllabus and follow it.

 - Do your homework as soon as possible after class.

-- Do school work on school computers while you are here.
+- If possible, do school work on school computers while you are here.

 Working with Faculty

-Make regular contact with your instructors (especially during their office hours) – this helps them to know you as a person and not just as a name or a number.
+Make regular contact with your instructors (especially during their office hours) – this helps them to know you as a person and not just as a name or a number or that you are registered with OSD.
 You can also clarify course content and help to insure that the accommodations that you require run smoothly.

-- Exercise if you can to improve your stamina and health.
+- Try some exercise classes if you can to improve your stamina and health.

-Let your OSD Specialist know how you are doing with your college experience.
-Make an appointment with them or come in to their walk-in hours to discuss both negative experiences and positive gains in your college life.
-Adjustments can be made for any negative aspects and positive gains can be maintained or enhanced.
+Let your OSD Counselor know how you are doing with your college experience.
+Make an appointment with them or come in to their walk-in hours to discuss any challenges and positive experiences in your college life.